SteeltoeOSS/steeltoe-site/source/docs/steeltoe-connectors.html.markdown

 > cf restage myApp
 ```

-Note: The commands above assume you are using the Rabbit service provided by Pivotal on Cloud Foundry.
+> Note: The commands above assume you are using the RabbitMQ service provided by Pivotal on Cloud Foundry.
 If you are using a different service then you will have to adjust the `create-service` command to fit your setup.

 Once you have bound the service to your application, the connectors settings will become available and be setup in `VCAP_SERVICES`.

 In order for the binding settings to be picked up and put in the configuration, you have to make use of the Cloud Foundry configuration provider.

 To do that, simply add a `AddCloudFoundry(`) method call to the `ConfigurationBuilder`.
 Here is an example:

 ```csharp
 public class Startup {